EGA-archive/LocalEGA/terraform/README.md

 # Deploy LocalEGA on Openstack using Terraform

-You need to create a `vars/ega.tfvars` file with the following information:
+You need to create a `main.auto.tfvars` file (in that same folder) with the following information:

 ```
 pubkey = "ssh-rsa AAAABBBBB..... blabla....your ssh public key"